sadhu89/clients/README.md

 # Clients Search Ruby Application

-A simple Ruby console application built with Bundler and Thor CLI framework.
+A Ruby console application for searching and managing client information, built with Bundler and Thor CLI framework.

 ## Quick Start